yuanweixin/tiger/tc/README.md

 [3 days] experiment on building out the end to end test harness
-    * add rules_py to workspace and test out x add rules_rust to WS
-    * convert project to build using bazel
+    * add rules_py to workspace and test out x add rules_rust to WS x convert project to build using bazel
     * be able to bazel test the existing tests
     * add stubs for the python e2e test harness, capturing stdout and return code
     * figure out how to invoke the assembler on this thing